pfizer-opensource/scikit-digital-health/docs/src/dev/adding_tests.rst

 Adding tests for a new module
 -----------------------------

-In order to make sure that any tests are run on installed versions of ``scikit-imu``, the test directory is outside the ``src`` directory.
+In order to make sure that any tests are run on installed versions of ``scikit-digital-health``, the test directory is outside the ``src`` directory.
 Again, convenient base process testing classes are available to make setting up the basic testing easy and quick.

 1. Create a new directory for your new module under the ``test/`` directory.